 The importance of getting your credit union connected to an immediate payment rail continues to grow.
-The RTP® network’s real-time payment capabilities are already accessible to financial institutions that hold 75% of U.S. demand deposit accounts, and that number will likely increase when the FedNowSM service becomes operational later this year.
+The RTP® network’s real-time payment capabilities are already accessible to financial institutions that hold 75% of U.S. demand deposit accounts.
+That number will increase now that the FedNow® service became operational last year.

-Because credit unions are aware of the importance of connecting to these payment rails, I often get asked the following questions when I’m giving educational presentations on immediate payments:
+Because credit unions are aware of the importance of connecting to these payment rails, I often get asked the following question when I’m giving educational presentations on immediate payments:

-The following information should provide some insight into these two questions.
+The following information should provide some insight into this question.

-Even though there’s no “easy” button for implementing an immediate payments program, detailed guides do exist that outline the exact requirements of each payment rail.
-Once you have a baseline understanding of immediate payments, you can review each rail's service offerings and capabilities and strategize what you need to do next.
+Even though there’s no “easy” button for implementing an immediate payments program, detailed guides that outline the exact requirements of each payment rail do exist.
+Once you have a baseline understanding of immediate payments, you can review each rail's service offerings and capabilities and strategize what to do next.

-For more information, I encourage you to reach out to me at 866/MyCorp1 or via email@example.com to have a conversation about the next steps in your immediate payments journey.
+For more information, I encourage you to contact me at 866/MyCorp1 or via firstname.lastname@example.org to discuss the next steps in your immediate payments journey.